towm1204/Dotify/README.md

 # Dotify
 ### Tow Mokaramanee

 Dotify is a top-quality and original music streaming application.
-The app is still in progress but this is a first proof concept of our android application.
+The app is still in progress but here are some of its basic functionalities.

 **Extra Credits:**
 - When a user presses shuffle, the list should animate the changes using DiffUtil (+1)